-- G29.21 Upon receiving notification from the Executive Dean of Faculty (or their nominee), the HoSCA shall convene a meeting of the Fitness to Practise Committee. - G29.22 Where a case is referred to the HoSCA and the student is appealing the findings of the Misconduct Committee, the Fitness to Practise Committee will be paused until the misconduct process, in accordance with the Misconduct Regulations (G27), is complete.
+- G29.25 Upon receiving notification from the Executive Dean of Faculty (or their nominee), the HoSCA shall convene a meeting of the Fitness to Practise Committee. - G29.26 Where a case is referred to the HoSCA and the student is appealing the findings of the Misconduct Committee, the Fitness to Practise Committee will be paused until the misconduct process, in accordance with Academic Regulation G27, is complete.